 - Your root domain may already have been registered with our email provider (Mailgun)

-- Your root domain’s SPF record may already generate the maximum of 10 DNS Lookups
+- Your root domain’s SPF record may have already generated the maximum 10 DNS Lookups

-With the gh-mail subdomain, your users will be able to continue sending and receiving email from their normal email addresses in Greenhouse Recruiting.
-If you have any questions about the gh-mail subdomain, please click here to connect with the Greenhouse Support team.
+If you have any questions about the gh-mail subdomain, click here to connect with Greenhouse Technical Support.

 Some companies employ a strict security policy on their domain that prohibits use of the gh-mail subdomain.
 Since the gh-mail subdomain is automatically added when a domain is registered in Greenhouse Recruiting, a company with a strict domain security policy won't see successful emails even though they've correctly followed the steps in the sections above.

 If your organization has a strict DMARC policy, register your domain without the gh-mail subdomain following the steps below: